 China starts once-a-decade census of world's largest population

-SHANGHAI: Millions of census-takers began knocking on doors across China on Sunday (Nov 1) for a once-a-decade headcount of the world's largest population that for the first time will use mobile apps to help crunch the massive numbers.
+SHANGHAI: Millions of census-takers began knocking on doors across China on Sunday for a once-a-decade head count of the world's largest population that for the first time will use mobile apps to help crunch the massive numbers.

-Around 7 million community workers and volunteers will drive the two-month data-collection effort, visiting homes ranging from residential skyscrapers in downtown Shanghai to remote Tibetan mountain villages.
+Around seven million community workers and volunteers will drive the two-month data-collection effort, visiting homes ranging from residential skyscrapers in downtown Shanghai to remote Tibetan mountain villages.

-China conducts the census every 10 years to determine population growth, movement patterns and other trends, using the findings to apportion resources for education, health, transportation, labour, elderly care and other services.
+China conducts the census every ten years to determine population growth, movement patterns and other trends, using the findings to apportion resources for education, health, transportation, labour, elderly care and other services.

 The previous tally in 2010 counted 1,339,724,852 persons, an increase of 5.83 per cent, or 73,899,804 people - equal to adding more than the population of France over 10 years.